webfactory/slimdump/README.md

 </slimdump>
 ```
 This is a valid configuration.
 If more than one instruction matches a specific table name, the most specific one will be used.
 E. g. if you have definitions for blog_* and blog_author, the latter will be used for your author table, independent of their sequence order in the config.

-### Splitting configuration files
-You can even split your configuration in separate files.
-Just provide slimdump with a list of configuration files:
-`slimdump {DSN} file1.xml fileN.xml`

 ## Other databases
 Currently only MySQL is supported.
 But feel free to port it to the database of your needs.